Yan-Oliveira/doc-fao/content/automated-faq-ticket-creator/admin/processes-automation/dynamic-fields.rst

 - ``OTRSAutomatedFAQTicketCreator::Core::DynamicFieldMapping###DynamicField``

-To define a default value for dynamic fields, you also can set a value to the following system configuration option:
+To define a default value for this dynamic field, you can also set a value to the following system configuration option:

 - ``OTRSAutomatedFAQTicketCreator::DefaultValues###DynamicField``